Hurricane Camille: Meteorological history

-Hurricane Camille originated from a tropical wave that emerged off the coast of West Africa near Dakar, Senegal, on August 5, 1969.
-The wave quickly moved westward along the 15th parallel north, tracked by satellite imagery.
+Hurricane Camille's precursor was a tropical wave that emerged off the coast of West Africa near Dakar, Senegal, on August 5, 1969.
+The wave moved westward across the Atlantic Ocean, tracked by satellite imagery.
 On August 9, the associated thunderstorms concentrated into a circular area of convection while located about 500 mi (800 km) east of the Lesser Antilles.
 On the next day, the wave moved through the island chain and continued into the Caribbean Sea.
-By August 13, its convection spread from near Jamaica to the northeast through the Bahamas, although there was no evidence of a circulation that day.
+By August 13, its convection spread from near Jamaica to the northeast through the Bahamas, although there was no evidence of a closed circulation.
 The thunderstorm developed banding features, and although it is unclear exactly when tropical cyclogenesis occurred, a tropical depression formed around 00:00 UTC on August 14.
 (Note: All times and dates are in Coordinated Universal Time unless otherwise indicated.)
 At the time, it was located roughly halfway between Jamaica and the Cayman Islands.
-The depression quickly intensified into a tropical storm, named Camille by the National Hurricane Center (NHC).
+The depression intensified into a tropical storm within six hours of its formation.
+At 17:00 on August 14, the National Hurricane Center (NHC) initiated advisories on Camille as the third named tropical storm of the season.
 The development was confirmed when the Hurricane Hunters observed an intensifying tropical storm on August 14 with winds of 60 mph (95 km/h), located about 50 mi west-northwest of Grand Cayman.

-Upon being classified as a tropical storm, Camille was located within an area conducive for further strengthening, with light wind shear and warm, moist air coming from the south.
-The circulation to the north was amplified by a cold core low over the Mississippi Valley, while a narrow ridge of high pressure existed northeast of the storm.
+Upon being classified as a tropical storm, Camille was located within an area conducive to further strengthening, with light wind shear and warm, moist air coming from the south.
+The outflow to the north was amplified by a cold core low over the Mississippi Valley, while a narrow ridge of high pressure existed northeast of the storm.
 The NHC later wrote that "it was apparent almost from the outset that Camille would be an explosively deepening storm."

-The storm attained hurricane status by 06:00 UTC on August 15.
+The newly formed tropical storm attained hurricane status by 06:00 on August 15, making it the second hurricane of the season.
 Camille moved northwestward toward western Cuba, described by the NHC as "small but potent", as it was tracked by radar from Havana.
 Late on August 15, the hurricane attained its first peak intensity, with maximum sustained winds of 110 mph.
-At 22:00 UTC that day, Camille struck western Cuba between Cape San Antonio and Guane.
-It weakened slightly over land, and within a few hours, the hurricane emerged into the Gulf of Mexico, where it began re-intensifying.
-Initially, the NHC anticipated that Camille would turn to the north and northeast, forecasting that the hurricane would eventually move ashore the Florida panhandle.
+At 22:00 that day, Camille struck western Cuba between Cape San Antonio and Guane, and it weakened slightly over land.
+By early on August 16, the hurricane had emerged into the Gulf of Mexico.
+Initially, the NHC anticipated that Camille would turn to the north and northeast, forecasting that the hurricane would eventually move ashore on the Florida panhandle.
 Instead, Camille continued northwestward and resumed its rapid intensification trend after leaving Cuba.
-The hurricane's structure evolved further as strong feeder rainbands developed in each direction.
-In the center of Camille, the hurricane's eye contracted to a diameter of less than 10 mi, equating to a 9 mi (15 km) radius of maximum winds.
-Late on August 16, Camille attained peak winds of 175 mph, while located about 300 mi (490 km) west of Key West, Florida.
-This made it a Category 5 on the modern-day Saffir-Simpson scale.
+For about 18 hours, the Hurricane Hunters provided radar imagery of the center of Camille, but were unable to make direct observations of the hurricane's center, partly due to Camille's small eye.
+Camille's structure evolved further as strong feeder rainbands developed in each direction.
+The hurricane's eye contracted to a diameter of less than 10 mi, equating to a 9 mile (15 km) radius of maximum winds.
+Late on August 16, Camille attained peak winds of 175 mph (280 km/h), while located about 300 mi (490 km) west of Key West, Florida.
+This made it a Category 5 on the modern-day Saffir–Simpson scale, the highest category on the scale corresponding to maximum sustained winds of at least 157 mph.
 The intensity was based on observations from the Hurricane Hunters, which initially had difficulty measuring the intensity in the eye due to the small size.
-The flight observed a minimum atmospheric pressure of 908 mbar, which at the time was the lowest pressure recorded by reconnaissance aircraft.
-Another flight around 00:00 UTC on August 17 recorded a slightly deeper central pressure of 905 mb.
+A dropsonde released during reconnaissance recorded a minimum atmospheric pressure of 908 mbar, which at the time was the lowest pressure recorded by reconnaissance aircraft.
+A dropsonde from another flight around 00:00 on August 17 recorded a slightly deeper central pressure of 905 mb.